rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 5. Click **Add Port(s)** to add the ports to the port-group.

-    In the text field, type a single port number, or enter a list of port numbers, with each unique item on their own line.
+    In the text field, type a single port number, or enter a list of port numbers with each unique item on its own line.

     **Warning:** You also have the ability to add a port range by separating two values with a dash (-).
 This feature adds *all port numbers between* the two values that you specified around the dash.
 Misconfiguration here can result in a compromise due to inappropriate ports being opened.

 6. Click **Add Port**.